ryangillooly/LoyaltySystem/temp/loyalty_system_schema_description.md

 ## Core Entities

+### Businesses
+Represents top-level business entities that own multiple brands.
+- **Primary Key**: Id (GUID)
+- **Relationships**:
+  - One-to-many with Brands
+  - One-to-one with BusinessContacts and BusinessAddresses

 ### Brands
-Represents companies or businesses that offer loyalty programs.
+Represents companies or product lines that belong to a business and offer loyalty programs.
 - **Primary Key**: Id (GUID)
+- **Foreign Keys**: BusinessId (references Businesses)
 - **Relationships**:
+  - Many-to-one with Businesses
   - One-to-many with Stores
   - One-to-many with LoyaltyPrograms
   - One-to-one with BrandContacts and BrandAddresses